grepp-technical-assignment/TaskCreationHelper/README.md

 3. Execution and comparison between multiple solution files: You can label an expected verdict for each solution file, and TCH will automatically verify it.
 4. Output data generation: You don't have to generate output data explicitly.
 Instead, TCH will generate output data by main AC solution file.
 5. Automated stress testing: You can stress-test multiple solution files easily.
 Just configure stresses and TCH will create thousands(or more!) of tests and verify if all solution files works fine.
+6. GUI Report: You can debug more easily.
+You can see what results each solution has produced and how it is different from the answer.
+You just have to write one function - `invocate`.

 All things above are possible in only one command.
 All dirty background jobs will be handled by TCH.
 You can focus on tasks itself.